 If you haven’t paid a lot of attention to your website, now might be the time to show it some love.
 One method of diagnosing any issues with your website is to have a family member or friend who is not familiar with the site give it a once-over on their phone, tablet, and desktop.
 If they can navigate it without any direction from you, you’re on the right track.

-Orthopedic Marketing Strategy: Run a Targeted Google AdWords Campaign
+Run a Targeted Google AdWords Campaign for Orthopedic Clinics

 Next time you Google something, take a look at the very top of the results.
 You’ll notice that the top few results are labeled “Ad”.
 Ever wondered how and why those results got there?